 In addition to thousands of animals, kiddie rides, a playground, and more, the Memphis Zoo also offers some water fun.
 Running through the zoo's Egyptian-themed courtyard is a replica of the Nile River that provides a few inches of wading fun.
 In addition, the Teton Trek exhibit features "geysers" (a.k.a ground fountains) that kids can run through.

 The Mud Island Riverwalk is a scale model of the lower Mississippi River.
 The bumps and contours are a little rough under bare feet, but the kids don't seem to mind.
 Best of all, the Riverwalk is part of Mud Island's free exhibits.
 If you can find a free place to park and walk across the pedestrian bridge, this can be a completely free visit.
+There is also a place to rent kayaks if you want to cool off either further after walking the river.

 Children's Museum of Memphis

 During the summer months, CMOM opens their colorful splash park for kids to enjoy.
 It's full of sprinklers, splashers, fountains, sprays, and more creative displays for the kids to enjoy.
+There are also many exhibits inside the museum including a grocery store, a music room, and a miniature FedEx delivery warehouse.
+The museum also features a historical carousel that is fun to ride year round.

 Beale Street Landing

 Near the "big catfish" at Beale Street Landing, there's also a riverside splash park for kids during warm months.
 There's a slide, fountains, and more, plus an amazing view of the river.
+It's fun for the kids to play in the heart of historic Beale Street, where they are surrounded by music, street performers, and mow.